MessedUpCode/sv_gimmighoul_respawn/README.md

 The day-night cycle stops when you enter the Switch home menu or while the console is in standby, as a consequence leaving the game in standby for a long time will not result in any additional spawn attempts.
 The in-game day lasts 72 minutes.
 See [serebii's guide](https://www.serebii.net/scarletviolet/daynightcycle.shtml) for the details.
+### "Double" spawn attempts
+If you load the game shortly before the in-game midnight *and* at least one Paldea day has passed from the last save two spawn attempts will occur within a short time.
 ### Does the spawn attempt occur while the player is in another map (area zero, dlc regions...)?
 I don't know yet.
 It can be tested but it takes some time.